programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

     return response.text
 ```

-In the function, we store the API parameters in `params`, and then query the API using the responses library.
-The `response.raise_for_status()` line ensures that any HTTP status codes indicating errors raise exceptions.
+In the function, we store the API parameters in `params`, and then query the API using Python's requests library.
+The `response.raise_for_status()` line ensures that any HTTP status codes indicating an unsuccessful API request (`4XX` and `5XX`) raise exceptions.
 This makes potential issues visible to you while running the notebook.
 A manual two-second delay is added to avoid triggering rate limits.

 Note that the CDX Server API will return a `403` status code if a URL is excluded from the Wayback Machine (usually at the site owner's request).
 While you should not encounter any such URLs in this lesson, you can adjust the code to process `403` status codes if you reuse the code for other projects.
 The API returns an empty response with a `200` status code if the Wayback Machine does not have any archived snapshots of the URL requested with the filtering parameters applied.